-Deadline Documentation Required 11/ 12/21 14/2022 DepartmentreleasesMaterialsforNoticeofIntentfor Supplemental Allocations.
-11/ 19/21 22/2022 Department releases Materials for Supplemental Allocations.
-11/19/21 1/6/2023 Deadline for Notice of Intent due for Supplemental Allocations.
-12/10/21 1/27/2023 Deadline for all Requests for Supplemental Allocations.
-February March Board meeting Board approval of Supplemental Allocations under this Subchapter (may be awarded conditioned on final underwriting review).
-05/01/ 21 2023 (est.) Commitments for Supplemental Allocations are Issued.
-05/15/ 21 2023 (est.) Commitment Fees for the Supplemental Allocation and any conditions of the credit Allocation are to be met.
-11/01/ 2022 2023 Carryover Documentation Delivery Date.
+Deadline Documentation Required 11/14/2022 Department releases Materials for Notice of Intent for Supplemental Allocations.
+11/22/2022 Department releases Materials for Supplemental Allocations.
+1/6/2023 Deadline for Notice of Intent due for Supplemental Allocations.

-11/30/ 2022 2023 Deadline for closing under $\S11.9(c)(8)$ (if applicable) (not subject to an extension under $\S11.2(a)$ pursuant to the requirements of $\S11.9(c)(8)$).
-07/21/ 2023 2024 10% Test Documentation Delivery Date.
-12/31/ 24 2025 Placement in Service.
-Five business days after the date on the DeficiencyNotice (without incurring point loss) Administrative Deficiency Response Deadline (unless an extension has been granted).
+Deadline Documentation Required 1/27/2023 Deadline for all Requests for Supplemental Allocations.
+March Board meeting Board approval of Supplemental Allocations under this Subchapter 05/01/2023 (est.) Commitments for Supplemental Allocations are Issued.
+05/15/2023 (est.) Commitment Fees for the Supplemental Allocation and any conditions of the credit Allocation are to be met.
+11/01/2023 Carryover Documentation Delivery Date.
+11/30/2023 Deadline for closing under §11.9(c)(8) (if applicable) (not subject to an extension under §11.2(a) pursuant to the requirements of §11.9(c)(8)).
+07/21/2024 10% Test Documentation Delivery Date.
+12/31/2025 Placement in Service.
+Five business days after the date on the Deficiency Notice (without incurring point loss) Administrative Deficiency Response Deadline (unless an extension has been granted).

-§11.1003.-Maximum Supplemental Housing Tax Credits, Requests, and Award Limits.
+§11.1003.Maximum Supplemental Housing Tax Credits, Requests, and Award Limits.

-- (a) The maximum amount available for allocation of Supplemental Credits will be \$5,000,000.
-This maximum may not provide sufficient credits to fully fund all requests for Supplemental Allocations.
-If there are any Supplemental Credits still available after all requests have been considered, the remainder will be transferred to the 2022 Competitive Housing Tax Credit ceiling after the Board's approval of the Supplemental Allocation awards. (a) Applications for which a request for Supplemental Credits was submitted will not be eligible to receive an allocation from the 2022 2023 Competitive Housing Tax Credit ceiling. - (b) Maximum Supplemental Request Limit for any given Development.
+(a) Applications for which a request for Supplemental Credits is submitted will not be eligible to receive an allocation from the 2023 Competitive Housing Tax Credit ceiling.

+(b) Maximum Supplemental Request Limit for any given Development.
 Supplemental Allocations are limited to the increase in eligible costs.
 Supplemental Allocations will not be awarded for costs that were excluded from basis in the underwriting of the original Application.
-An Applicant may not request more than 7% more credits than their Original allocation.

 The limit on Supplemental Credit requests will be announced by the Department no later than December 1, 2022, but will not exceed 15% of the original allocation for each Application that requests Supplemental Credits.
 The final limit on Supplemental requests may be lower than 15% of the original allocation.
-For all requests, the Department will consider the amount in the funding request of the Application to be the amount of Housing Tax Credits requested and will reduce the Applicant's request to the maximum allowable under this subsection through the underwritingCost Certification process. -(§2306.6711(b)).
+For all requests, the Department will consider the amount in the funding request of the Application to be the amount of Housing Tax Credits requested and will reduce the Applicant's request to the maximum allowable under this subsection through the Cost Certification process. (§2306.6711(b)).

 (c) Increase in Eligible Basis (30% Boost).
 Applications having received an increase in Eligible Basis in their Original Application are determined by the Department, on the basis of having been previously determined eligible for this purpose, to be eligible for the basis boost for the Supplemental Allocation.
-However, staffat Cost Certification, the credit allocation will not recommend a Supplemental Allocation be adjusted so that would cause the Development to beis not over sourced, as determined by the Department, in which case a credit amount necessary to fill the gap in financing will be recommended.
-In no instance will the boost exceed more than the amount of credits required to create the HTC rent-restricted Units."
+However, at Cost Certification, the credit allocation will be adjusted so that the Development is not over sourced, as determined by the Department.

--§11.1004.-Competitive HTC Set-Asides. (§2306.111(d)).
+§11.1004.Competitive HTC Set-Asides. (§2306.111(d)).

-(a) All Supplemental Allocation amounts will be associated with the Set-Aside for which the Original allocation qualified.
-Developments having been awarded under a set-aside in 2019 or 20202021 will be considered to meet the set-aside requirements for that same set-aside in 20222023.
-Supplemental Credits issued by the Board will be attributed to each 20222023 Set-aside for the 20222023 Application round as appropriate (for instance, for a 20202021 development awarded out of the 20202021 Non-Profit Set-Aside, now receiving \$100,000 in Supplemental Credits, \$100,000 would be attributed to the 20222023 Non-Profit Set-Aside).
+All Supplemental Allocation amounts will be associated with the Set-Aside for which the Original allocation qualified.
+Developments having been awarded under a set-aside in 2021 will be considered to meet the set-aside requirements for that same set-aside in 2023.
+Supplemental Credits issued by the Board will be attributed to each 2023 Set-aside for the 2023 Application round as appropriate (for instance, for a 2021 development awarded out of the 2021 Non-Profit Set-Aside, now receiving \$100,000 in Supplemental Credits, \$100,000 would be attributed to the 2023 Non-Profit Set-Aside).